Seraaron/agora/srd/lists/stats/Vigilance.md

 _If you have some kind of supernatural perceptions_, such as the ability to see spiritual energies, read auras, or use some other kind of 'sixth sense', or if you have a weird preternatural talent, like night-vision or lightning reflexes, then a successful Vigilance [[Checks|check]] is usually what's required to 'activate' it _in the heat of the moment_ (or to be able to rely on it when it really counts).

-#que The specific rules for these powers are usually given as [[Gambits]], in their descriptions, along with what constitutes a _hard_ Check for that power.
+#que The specific rules for these powers are usually given as [[Features]], in their descriptions, along with what constitutes a _hard_ Check for that power.

 Similarly, Vigilance may be used as the basis for a [[magical subsystem]], using its rank to perform Tasks with an appropriate [[Jobs|job]] (eg. the default [[Mage]] job uses Vigilance as its rank).